St. Joseph's Cathedral, Hanoi

 Construction began in 1884, with an architectural style resembling the Notre Dame de Paris.
-The church was one of the first structures built by the French colonial government in French Indochina when it opened in December 1886.
-It is the oldest church in Hanoi.
+The church was one of the first structures built by the colonial government of French Indochina when it opened in December, 1886 and is the oldest church in Hanoi.

-The cathedral conducts Mass several times during the day.
-For Sunday evening mass at 6:00 PM, large crowds spill out into the streets.
-The prayer hymns are broadcast; Catholics who are unable to enter the cathedral congregate in the street and listen to hymns.
+Mass is celebrated in the cathedral several times during the day.
+For the Sunday Mass at 6:00 PM, large crowds spill out into the streets.
+Prayers and hymns are broadcast to the plaza outside; Catholics who are unable to enter the cathedral congregate in the street and listen to hymns.

 Geography

 The cathedral is situated west of Hoàn Kiếm Lake, in a small square within the Old Quarter.
-Located at the end of the Nhà Thờ Street and the corner of Nhà Chung Street, an upscale market area with boutiques and silks popular with tourists, as well as restaurants and small apartment blocks.
+Located at the end of the Nhà Thờ Street and the corner of Nhà Chung Street, is an upscale market area with boutiques and silks, popular with tourists as well as restaurants and small apartment blocks.
 The cathedral is also the headquarters of Archdiocese of Vietnam; it controls over 480 churches and chapels and 113 parishes, and serves 400,000 Catholics.
 The cathedral's main gates are generally only opened during Mass; at other times, entry is allowed through a side door in the compound wall of the diocese, after which a bell can be rung to enter the cathedral proper.